 And with that, we send all our love to the newlyweds. ♡ Congratulations to the Duke and Duchess of Sussex!

 P.S.
-Did you know Harry told her she looked amazing when she finally got to his side?
+Did you catch Harry telling her she looked amazing when she finally got to his side?
 Our hearts melted because nothing else mattered!!!